jessepav/aho-corasick/README.md

-A fork of https://github.com/robert-bor/aho-corasick to keep Java 7 compatibility.
+A fork of https://github.com/robert-bor/aho-corasick to keep Java 7 compatibility, and to add a simple `FastMultiReplace` class.

 Aho-Corasick
 ============